Delaware Corporation: Everything You Need to Know

 Corporations are some of the most powerful voices in America.
 Is this the right way to govern them?

 The corporation in its present form is relatively new.
-Prior to the 19th century, corporations had to be approved by the government.
+Before the 19th century, corporations had to be approved by the government.
 Delaware was the state to change that.

 What benefits a company and its shareholder might not benefit the employees or the customers.